 In 2005 David Jaffe and Sony Santa Monica released God of War on the PS2.
-Fast forward thirteen years and we’re getting another game with an identical name from the same studio although under the leadership of a new director; Cory Barlog.
+Fast forward thirteen years and we’re getting another game with an identical name from the same studio, although under the leadership of a new director; Cory Barlog.
 This is our God Of War review.

 In the original trilogy, the main character Kratos had many adventures through Greek Mythology and involving the entire Pantheon.
 This newest release has shifted focus to Norse Mythology and a whole new setting.
 The series was already critically acclaimed, hailed for being one of the best action and hack and slash titles ever made.
 Again the newest release shifts focus, opting for a new style of combat and a higher focus on story telling.
 Does this gamble pay off?
 Read on to find out in this God of War Review.

 Release Date: 20th April 2018

 The story begins with the death of Kratos’ wife and Atreus’ mother Faye.
 The death has really taken its toll on both characters.
 It is immediately obvious that Kratos and his son do not have a strong relationship or bond, if any relationship whatsoever.
 The game then places its entire focus on the exploration of this bond and how it evolves and grows as the characters are faced with numerous challenges.